37% of businesses have implemented some form of artificial intelligence (AI) in the workplace.

 Let’s dig in!

-As a branch of computer science that strives to simulate and replicate human intelligence – and it’s this burning ambition that makes it challenging to define this field universally.
+Artificial intelligence is a branch of computer science that strives to simulate and replicate human intelligence.

-Artificial intelligence combines vast amounts of data with fast processes and superior algorithms.
-This makes it possible for systems to learn from patterns, automatically,
+AI combines vast amounts of data with fast processes and superior algorithms.
+This makes it possible for systems to learn from patterns, automatically.

-Stuart Russel and Peter Norvig have tried answering this in their book Artificial Intelligence: A Modern Approach by stating that AI tech is “the study of agents that receive percepts from the environment and perform actions.”
+Stuart Russel and Peter Norvig defined AI in their book, Artificial Intelligence: A Modern Approach, by stating that AI tech is “the study of agents that receive percepts from the environment and perform actions.”